MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Update a wished product.
-Users can update their own wished products, admins can update any.
+Destroy a wished product.
+Users can destroy their own wished_products, admins can destroy any.

 ## Create a wished product